sotolf2/tapet/README.md

   - will use the wallhaven.cc API (for now only that one)
   - keep a set amount of wallpapers in the downloads folder
-  - if you want to search specified tags this can be configured in the configuration file set it up with a  cron-job if we don't want to
+  - if you want to search specified tags this can be configured in the configuration file
+  - will keep a history of the last x number of wallpapers, so we don't download the same twice, the amount of urls to keep in history is configurable.

 ## Planned for the future

-- The first thing is to make the download not download already seen images
 - autodetect to see what walpapersetter(s) are installed on the system if none are configured in the
-- when all of the above kind of works make some daemon mode to run it with so that we don't have to
+- when all of the above kind of works make some daemon mode to run it with so that we don't have to make a cron job
 - add more sites to download from?
 - maybe wallhaven accounts features, but nothing planned there yet
 - other stuff